rustechIT/gravContainerized/README.md

 Phase 2: Configure Kubernetes as the Docker orchestrator for cloud deployment and autoscaling (and industry standard security configuration).

 ## Project Status
 So far I have all the configurations ready for the initial server deployment (as many security configurations are implemented as is practical).
-Now using them to configure Docker images, which includes mounting a folder on the host to the container for persistent storage.
+I just tested configurations for mounted volumes for persistent storage; need to perfect it.